 In the laboratory, partially fed ticks would reattach to a second host and commence feeding.
 “Virtually all nymphal ticks that previously had fed for 16 hours reattached efficiently.”

-A sequence of events takes place in the partially fed tick which explains how it infects the host (mouse) much faster than an unfed tick.
 The tick attaches to a host, feeds and the Lyme bacteria multiply rapidly in the tick’s mid-gut.
-Normally the tick eliminates all of the bacteria, leaving behind only those spirochetes that survive in the mid-gut before they molt into an adult.
+Normally, the tick eliminates all of the bacteria, leaving behind only those spirochetes that survive in the mid-gut before they molt into an adult.

-If an unfed tick attaches it can take up to 36 hours to transmit the Lyme spirochetes to a mouse.
+If an unfed tick attaches it can take up to 36 hours to transmit the Lyme spirochetes to a mouse, Shih claims.
 “The chain of events that culminates in migration of the spirochetes from the gut of the tick to its salivary apparatus begins within the first day of attachment and requires at least another day for completion.”

-The Shih and Spielman study was conducted only with mice and has not been replicated with humans.
-Such a study, however, would be valuable in understanding the time frame variations for spirochetal infection to humans.
+Note: The study by Shih and colleagues was conducted only with mice and has not been replicated with humans.

 - Shih CM, Telford SR, 3rd, Pollack RJ, Spielman A. Rapid dissemination by the agent of Lyme disease in hosts that permit fulminating infection.
 Infect Immun, 61(6), 2396-2399 (1993).